-The Land of Oz offers bird hunting aplenty for the traveling wingshooter
+The Land of Oz offers bird hunting opportunities for pheasant, bobwhite quail, prairie grouse, dove, and more.

 Kansas offers bird hunters some truly unique hunting opportunities.
 The Sunflower State, though often seen as being relatively flat, offers a mixed topography of distinct landforms and regions.
 Each of Kansas’ eleven regions are distinguished by their topography and habitat.
 This results in a diversity of upland game and allows for an overlapping of huntable upland species.